codejake/acpenw2021/Fortinet.md

 Fortinet offers a bunch of great online training, and it's currently free during the pandemic.

-Each course has a great table of contents that lets you skip around material quickly.
+Each course has a great table of contents that lets power users skip around material quickly.

 Check it out: https://training.fortinet.com/